Math Placement Test Information

-Students are required to take the Math Placement Exam if they do not have equivalent credit for MATH140, or if you are entering the School of Public Health (SPHL) or College of Behavioral & Social Sciences (BSOS).
+Students are required to take the Math Placement Test if they do not have equivalent credit for MATH140, or if you are entering the School of Public Health (SPHL) or College of Behavioral & Social Sciences (BSOS).

-General MPE Information
+General MPT Information

 Your score will automatically be sent to your academic adviser who will then help you to pick the right math courses when you're on campus for New Student Orientation.
-It is to your advantage to follow all Math Placement Exam instructions and policies.
-Soliciting outside help with the exam can only hurt you if it results in your placement into a math course/track beyond your true ability.
+It is to your advantage to follow all Math Placement Test instructions and policies.
+Soliciting outside help with the test can only hurt you if it results in your placement into a math course/track beyond your true ability.